FreeRTOS/coreMQTT-Agent/README.md

 The [mqttAgentFilePaths.cmake](mqttAgentFilePaths.cmake) file contains the information of all source files and the header include path from this repository.
 In addition to these files, the coreMQTT library is required to build the MQTT Agent library.

-For a CMake example of building the MQTT library with the `mqttAgentFilePaths.cmake` file, refer to the `coverity_analysis` library target in [test/CMakeLists.txt](test/CMakeLists.txt) file.
+For a CMake example of building the MQTT Agent library with the `mqttAgentFilePaths.cmake` file, refer to the `coverity_analysis` library target in [test/CMakeLists.txt](test/CMakeLists.txt) file.

 ## Building Unit Tests